acntech/easycontainers/examples/spring-boot/README.md

 - Docker - the simplest way to install it is by using Docker Desktop
 - Kubernetes - the simplest way to install it is by using the K8s distribution offered by Docker Desktop

-Makes sure that Docker and Kubernetes are available and running.
+1. Make sure that Docker and Kubernetes are available and running.

 Docker test:
 ```bash